pielouNW/test-readme/README.md

 # NobodyWho

-**On-device AI for mobile & desktop: text, vision, embeddings, RAG, tool calling, STT, TTS & VAD.
+**On-device AI for mobile, desktop and smartwatch: text, vision, embeddings, RAG, tool calling, STT, TTS & VAD.
 Run GGUF models with Metal/Vulkan acceleration.
 Free for commercial use.**

 It all runs on the device.
-No API key, no network, no per-token cost, and nothing leaves the machine.
+No API key, works offline, no per-token cost, and no data leaves the machine.

-Shipping today in [Chat](https://example.com/nobodywho-chat), [Eyes](https://example.com/nobodywho-eyes) and [Wrist](https://example.com/nobodywho-wrist).
+You can test our inference engine with our [Mobile](https://example.com/nobodywho-chat), [Vision Pro](https://example.com/nobodywho-eyes) and [Apple Watch](https://example.com/nobodywho-wrist) apps.

 ---